escortnotice/BasicAngularAndDocker/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+# Docker Build Command to build an image and push to Docker Hub
+Build the app with production environment file -> ng build --prod

+Build the docker image with the new build --> docker build -t escortnotice/basicangularanddocker:v10.0 .

+Push to docker hub --> docker push escortnotice/basicangularanddocker:v10.0